-Professor of Systems Biology, School Of Biological Sciences, University of Edinburgh
+Professor of Systems Biology, School of Biological Sciences, University of Edinburgh

 Associate Director, SynthSys, University of Edinburgh

-Interests and expertise
+Interest and expertise

 - Biochemistry and molecular biology